Geography of toll roads: Sri Lanka

 Sri Lanka currently operates 2 toll roads.
 The Southern Expressway (E 01) and the Katunayake Expressway (E 03).
 The Kandy Colombo Expressway (E 02) is under planning at the moment (2013).
 The toll revenue is used to repair and maintain the expressways.

 Taiwan

 Freeways in Taiwan are not exactly toll roads in the sense that toll gates/stations are not located at the entrance and exits of the freeway.
 Toll stations with weigh stations are located every thirty to forty kilometres on the No. 1 and No. 3 National Freeways of the Republic of China.
 There are usually no freeway exits once a toll station notification sign appears, making it necessary for the driver to be familiar with the locations of the toll stations in advance.

-See Highway System in Taiwan#Toll station for more detailed information.

 Other toll roads in Taiwan are usually newly built bridges and tunnels.
 Tolls are frequently collected to pay off the construction cost and once paid off, the tolls may be repealed.